T20X/notes/sockets.md

 Setting SO_REUSEADDR on the client side doesn't help the server side unless it also sets SO_REUSEADDR.
 This  will NOT fix the issue of CLOSE_WAIT where if the the other side gets FIN and does not call close().

+**SO_REUSEPORT**

+for UDP event datagram distribution
+As with TCP, SO_REUSEPORT allows multiple UDP sockets to be bound to the same port.
+This facility could, for example, be useful in a DNS server operating over UDP.
+With SO_REUSEPORT, each thread could use recv() on its own socket to accept datagrams arriving on the port.
+The traditional approach is that all threads would compete to perform recv() calls on a single shared socket.
+As with the second of the traditional TCP scenarios described above, this can lead to unbalanced loads across the threads.
+By contrast, SO_REUSEPORT distributes datagrams evenly across all of the receiving threads..
+***WARNING*** DOES NOT LOOK IT WORKS LIKE THAT!

 ## accept()